aaronbloomfield/cpp-db-framework/README.md

 - Enums are just stored as a `string`, and can be set (through the C++ object) to any value, and is not restricted to the enum value
 - Likewise, decimal types are just stored as `string` objects
 - If there is no auto_increment ID field in a table (or at least as the first column in a table), then it should detect this and prevent saving of records
+- strings are not escaped, so if you have single quotes (or backslashes, etc.) in there, the SQL query will fail